-WHY CHOOSE OUR CLINIC FOR YOUR BREAST AUGMENTATION?
+WHY CHOOSE DR ROSS FARHADIEH FOR YOUR BREAST AUGMENTATION?

 WHAT IS A BREAST AUGMENTATION?

-Breast augmentation – or ‘breast implants’ as they are more commonly referred to – are the most common cosmetic surgery procedure throughout the western world.
-There are many reasons why women might want to undergo this surgery:
+Also known as ‘breast implants’ or more colloquially ‘boob job’ – this is the most common cosmetic surgery procedure throughout the western world.
+There are many reasons why you might want to consider breast implants and lift:

-- To augment the natural shape of their breasts,
+- Augment the natural shape of their breasts.

-- To help restore breast volume that was lost during breastfeeding, weight loss and/or ageing,
+- Help restore breast volume and tissue compromised by breastfeeding, weight loss and/or ageing.

-- To correct a noticeable difference in size between the two breasts or asymmetry
+- Correct a noticeable difference in size between the two breasts or asymmetry.

-At Panthea Clinics in Sydney and Canberra, we use only the highest quality implants available.
+At Panthea Clinics in Sydney and Canberra, Dr Farhadieh uses only the highest-quality breast implants available.
 With a lifetime guarantee, this gives you complete confidence knowing that the risk of complication is low and you’re covered if something does happen to go wrong.

-During your initial consultation with Dr Farhadieh at either our Sydney or Canberra clinics, we will discuss all options available to you in order to formulate a plan for your individual wants and needs.
-During this session, the risks associated with the surgery will also be explained and smokers will be asked to cease smoking for at least 3-6 weeks prior to surgery and 3-6 during the postoperative period.
-You will also be required to stop taking any medications, herbal remedies or supplements that cause increased bleeding for at least 2 weeks prior to and 1 week following your surgery.
+During your initial consultation with Dr Farhadieh at either our Sydney or Canberra clinics, we will discuss all options available and formulate an individual plan.
+The associated risks will be outlined.
+Smokers will be asked to cease smoking for at least three to six weeks prior to surgery and 3-6 during the postoperative period.
+You will also be required to stop taking any medications, herbal remedies or supplements that cause increased bleeding for at least two weeks prior to and one week following your surgery.
 Depending on your age, medical and family history, you may be asked to have a screening mammogram prior to surgery.
 Preoperative photographic images will be included in your medical records.

-Although the risk profile of breast augmentation surgery is low, all surgery carries a risk of complications.
-Dr Farhadieh will discuss these risks with you, during your consultation for implants.
-With Panthea Clinics, however, you can have complete peace of mind knowing that you’re being cared for by a team of dedicated specialists at our Sydney and Canberra locations.
+Although the risk profile is low, all surgery carries a potential for complications.
+Dr Farhadieh will discuss these risks with you.
+With Panthea Clinics, you can have complete peace of mind knowing that you are being cared for by a team of dedicated specialists at our Sydney and Canberra locations.

 Before proceeding make sure that you have read all the information sheets and have your questions answered.